 This is the famous Brooklyn Black Chocolate Stout.
 In the 18th century, Catherine the Great, Empress of Russia, ordered a stout to be sent to her from England.
 This beer was brewed strong and hoppy to survive the sea voyage, and it arrived in perfect condition.
 Soon "Russian Imperial Stout" became the toast of the Russian aristocracy.
 Brewed since 1994, our Black Chocolate Stout has itself become a modern classic, heralded the world over.
 It achieves its dark chocolate aroma and flavor through the artful blending of six malts and months of aging.
 Properly kept, it will improve in the bottle for many years.
 This stout is the toast of the winter season in many countries, and there is nothing better to enjoy with chocolate desserts, cheesecake, ice cream, fine cheeses and roaring fireplaces.

-Malts: American two-row pale malt, caramel malt, malted wheat and a blend of American roasted malts and barleys
+Malts: Canadian 2-row, caramel malt, malted wheat and a blend of American roasted malts and barleys

 Additions: Contains wheat